 Devin went on to attend the California College of Arts and Crafts, where he graduated in 2005 with High Honors from the Illustration Dept. It was during this time that Devin began to more seriously explore other forms and styles of art.
 His education helped him develop interests in 60’s poster art, Surrealism – particularly the works of Dali, wildlife art and many other art styles.
 Following graduation, Devin traveled to Amsterdam to view works on display for the celebration of Rembrandt’s 400th birthday.
 It was during a trip to the Hague and a viewing of Rembrandt’s “The Anatomy Lesson of Dr. Nicholaes Tulp”, that Devin realized how much he loved traditional painting and desired to study it further.
 Returning to San Francisco, Devin began studying at the Atelier School of Classical Realism in Oakland, California.
 At the same time, he began working as an instructor, teaching traditional drawing to low-income high-school students in an after-school program.
 He discovered that not only did he love creating art; he also had a true love for teaching art.
 He quickly began to teach at several other Bay area locations.

-Wanting to push his skills further, Devin applied and was accepted to study under the direction of Jacob Collins at the Water Street Atelier at the Grand Central Academy of Art in New York City.
+Wanting to push his skills further, Devin applied and was accepted to study under the direction of Jacob Collins at the Grand Central Academy of Art in New York City.
 Devin moved to New York and began his studies in the summer of 2009.
 In his fourth year as a student he was invited to begin teaching classes there as well.

-Devin’s work has been featured in numerous publications including American Artist Magazine, The Epoch Times, Bay Nature Magazine, The New Criterion and the San Francisco Chronicle.
+Devin’s work has been featured in numerous publications including Fine Art Connoisseur, American Artist Magazine, The Epoch Times, Bay Nature Magazine, The New Criterion and the San Francisco Chronicle.